anagelberg/MovieJar/README.md

-A demo of this application is deployed here: https://moviejar.ca with limited utility as it doesn't currently have a login/authentication system.
+A demo of this application is deployed here: https://moviejar.ca

 ## Key features:
 - This app allows the organization and selection of movies.
 Users can create jars to store groups of movies based on their needs.